- An inquest is a fact-finding inquiry, not a trial.

 - any party who can show a relevant interest in the proceedings may attend the FAI, be legally represented, present evidence and question witnesses.

 There are some differences in the way the coronial system operates in Northern Ireland.
 If you need details, speak to the MDU's medico-legal advisers.

-This guidance was correct at publication 18/03/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 25/02/2020.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.